Blue heliotrope (Heliotropium amplexicaule)

 Rate: 1.1 L per 100 L of water

-Comments: For riparian areas.
-Do not apply more than 2 applications per year.
+Comments: Spray actively growing plants in riparian areas immediately prior to flowering.
 Do not broadcast spray over water.
 See permit for further restrictions and critical comments.

 Withholding period: Nil